Code-Institute-Submissions/5km-parks-MP2/README.md

 ### Brief
 I wanted to create an app which provides a simple and streamlined way for users to access immediate details on green spaces for walking within their vicinity.

-Users will liekly be keen on outdoors or walking.
+Users will likely be keen on outdoors or walking.
 Owing to the lockdown, and people wanting to be outdoors more, we could see a wide variety of users.